ftp-sync/ftp-sync.github.io/src/_pages/doc/faq.md

 Hi, I'm [CrazyMax](https://crazymax.dev){:target="_blank"}.
 This project is self-funded and developed using my decade of experience building open source software.<br />
 By [supporting me](https://www.patreon.com/{{ site.patreon }}){:target="_blank"}, you're not only sustaining this project, but rather all of [my open source projects](https://github.com/crazy-max){:target="_blank"}.

-## How to grab from multiple sources ?
+## How to grab from multiple sources?

 You can add multiple sources in the `sources` field of the configuration file: